 Dogs in severe pain often need pain medication before they can be positioned comfortably for x-rays.
 Based on the findings during the physical exam, the vet clinic staff will take radiographs of the neck or lower back.

 With plain radiographs, your vet is looking for other causes of back pain as much as she’s looking for signs of IVDD.
-Bones that look moth-eaten or swollen sometimes show up on spinal radiographs with more serious diseases.
+Bones that look moth-eaten or swollen sometimes show up on spinal radiographs when dogs have fungal infections, bacterial infections or cancer.

 The decision on whether to pursue advanced imaging depends on the severity of the symptoms.
 Dogs with pain only often don’t undergo advanced imaging.
 Advanced imaging is usually recommended for dogs with wobbly gait or paralysis.
 Most, if not ALL, dogs preparing for surgery will have advanced imaging.